msimerson/jailmanage/README.md

     jailname has several "special" jail names:

-      all         - consecutively log into each running jail versions    - report versions of each runnning jail update      - run freebsd-update in each jail mergemaster - run mergemaster in each jail cleanup     - delete cached files
+      all         - consecutively log into each running jail update      - run freebsd-update in each jail audit       - run 'pkg audit' in each jail mergemaster - run mergemaster in each jail versions    - report versions of each runnning jail cleanup     - delete cached files
       selfupgrade - upgrade this script
 ```